bloom-lang/bud/docs/deploy.md

 Note that before running `tokenring-ec2`, you must create a "keys.rb" file that contains `access_key_id`, `secret_access_key`, `key_name` and `ec2_key_location`.

 Output will be displayed to show the progress of the deployment.
 Be patient, it may take a while for output to appear.
 Once deployment is complete and all nodes are ready, each node will display output indicating when it has the token.
-All output will be visible for the local deployment case, whereas only the deployer node's output will be visible for the EC2 deployment case (stdout of all other nodes is materialized to disk).
+All output will be visible for the fork-based deployment case, whereas only the deployer node's output will be visible for the EC2 deployment case (stdout of all other nodes is materialized to disk).